tap349/tap349.github.io/_posts/2017-07-20-postgresql-tips.md

 ### tables

-- show all tables
+- list all tables

   ```
   \d
   ```

-  this commands also lists sequences. to show tables only:
+  this commands also lists sequences. to list tables only:

   ```
   \dt